TubaJameel/CCAFN/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+The source code in this repository is licensed under the MIT License.

+The datasets used in this project are not covered by this license and remain subject to their respective licenses and terms of use.

+See the `LICENSE` file for the full license text.